Effects of Sex Preference on Contraceptive Use, Abortion and Fertility in Matlab, Bangladesh

 The same cannot be said, however, in the case of fertility.
 The effect of sex preference increased consistently over time as fertility declined.
 It is reasonable to assume that the change in the proportion of married women giving birth was the same as the percentage change in the TFR.
 Thus, the effect of sex preference increased almost linearly with the decrease in the TFR.
 This finding is consistent with the hypothesis that the effect of son preference is stronger in low-fertility situations, because couples have to have their desired number of sons and daughters within a smaller overall number of children.
 The TFR in the Matlab project area in 1994-1995 (three lifetime births per woman) would have decreased by 12% in the absence of son preference.
 However, this effect is much weaker than the effect estimated in a population that uses contraceptive methods perfectly.36

 A comparison of the effect of sex preference on contraceptive prevalence, abortion and the TFR reveals some important and interesting features.
-Here, the effect on contraceptive prevalence is smaller than the effect on fertility (see Tables 4 and 6).
+Here, the effect on contraceptive prevalence is smaller than the effect on fertility (see Table 4 and Table 6).
 If the effect of sex preference on fertility were mediated by contraceptive use alone, the effect on contraceptive prevalence should be greater than the effect on fertility.** This finding suggests that the effect of son preference on fertility is mediated not only by contraceptive use but also by one or more of the other proximate determinants of fertility.

 Among the other three important proximate determinants of fertility, abortion is the most likely candidate.
 As Tables 4 and 5 show, the effect of son preference on abortion increased over time, while the effect on contraceptive use decreased; moreover, the effect on abortion was much greater than the effect on contraceptive use.
 These results suggest that abortion was used more liberally than contraceptives to maintain the desired number of sons and daughters.
 It is true that fetal sex identification and sex-selective abortion did not exist in Matlab at the time of this study, and that the Matlab maternal and child health and family planning program was successful in reducing induced abortion.37 But if son preference remains strong in the area, facilities that identify the sex of a fetus may become available, resulting in an increase in the abortion of female fetuses.